Chronic Pain Treatment Lemay, MO

 Dry Needling

-Trigger point dry needling is a relatively new treatment method that increasingly more Lemay, MO physical therapists are incorporating into their treatment plans.
-It involves using thin, filiform needles to penetrate irritated soft tissue.
-In doing so, it stimulates the body’s “healing mode” and stimulates the flow of nutrients to the affected area.
+Trigger point dry needling is a relatively new treatment method that is becoming more popular among Lemay, MO physical therapist.
+It involves using thin, filiform needles to gently create small tears or rips in damaged muscles and connective tissue.
+This eases pain as it stimulates the body’s “healing mode” and stimulates the nutrient-rich blood flow to the affected body part.

 Transcutaneous Electrical Nerve Stimulation (TENS)